Disability Rights Resources

 "ADA Basic Building Blocks" is an introductory webcourse on the Americans with Disabilities Act of 1990 (ADA) that is designed to help increase your knowledge and understanding of the basic principles and core concepts in the ADA and the ADA Amendments Act of 2008 (ADAAA).”

-The Office for Civil Rights and the U.S. Department of Education offer documents in the OCR Reading Room as resources to explore published information from the Federal Register (or otherwise publically available information), including policy and legal interpretations.
+The Office for Civil Rights and the U.S. Department of Education offer documents in the OCR Reading Room as resources to explore published information from the Federal Register (or otherwise publicly available information), including policy and legal interpretations.